look/query-parser/tutorial/build_a_query_parser.md

       }
     }

+XXX NEED TO TALK ABOUT FIELDS!
+This example uses `title` hardcoded.
+Where'd that come from?

 OK, that was fun, but this is a a roundabout way of generating a simple Elasticsearch query.
 So far, the code could be replaced with a simple `match` query to Elasticsearch.
 But we can build up from here.

 ## Boolean queries: should, must, and must not